 How to Wash Polyester Throw Pillows in the Washing Machine Without Removable Cover

 The key to caring for your throw pillows is to understand the type of material that you are using.
 Polyester fabric is a favorite of most homeowners, especially those who use them for throw pillows in the washer and dryer.
-Because polyester is an absorbent material, it can trap and hold water, making it a popular choice when it comes to washing.
+Because polyester is an absorbent material, it can trap and hold water, how to wash throw pillows at home a popular choice when it comes to washing.

 However, if you want to remove stains and odors, then there are ways to do so.
 While many people choose to remove odors with a vinegar solution, others choose to put a layer of cornstarch on the surface of the fabric and then dry clean the pillows again.
 This type of washing is less effective at removing odors and allows for better cleaning.

 If you use a washer with a front loading setting, you will need to read the instructions carefully.
 Many times, if the fabric has been washed before, it will be best to use the dryer.
 Otherwise, read the manufacturers instructions for washing the pillows and see which option is best for you.

 Most manufacturers recommend that you use a dryer or a drier set to a low temperature to help keep the pillow soft and not quite as uncomfortable as it would be if it was washed by hand.
 The fabric should never be allowed to dry before the manufacturer’s instructions call for it to be.
 Some manufacturers recommend that the pillow should be placed inside of the dryer before you even consider using it in the dryer.
 This is especially true if you have dyes in the material.